A national network of faith-based providers advocating for and supporting individuals with intellectual and developmental disabilities.

 A mutually supporting partnership: Our members have established partnerships with one another to link resources and skills in order to better serve our communities and constituents.

-- Graceworks Lutheran Services
+- Graceworks Enhanced Living

-- Hands of Mercy
+- Lutheran Ministries of Mercy

 - Lutheran Services Carolinas